 For those who graduate with degrees in fields where it can be difficult to get a job after graduation, they might end up in careers that don’t actually require a college degree which means that their return on investment could actually be quite low.

 There are also other graduates, like teachers for example, who go into fields where there is a high level of education required but where pay is low and stagnant.
 Because of low wages, their return on investment for their education is likely to be much lower.

-Any studies that look at the average amount graduates make are going to skew the data to make it appear like a degree is more valuable than it will be for those who get low value degrees and less valuable for those who get high value degrees.
-To determine how much you’re likely make, it’s best to check salary estimates that are specific to your field and college.
+Any studies that look at the average amount graduates make are going to skew the data to make it appear like a degree is more valuable than it will be for those who get low-value degrees and less valuable for those who get high-value degrees.
+To determine how much you’re likely to make, it’s best to check salary estimates that are specific to your field and college.